mzadfar/FreeRTOS/README.md

 # RTOS Programming

-The purpose of this repository is to start from practicing RTOS programming, and proide a base for embedded code development using Hardware Abstraction Layer (HAL) of STM32F439ZI developed by ST.
+The purpose of this repository is to start from practicing RTOS programming on FreeRTOS, and proide a base for embedded code development using Hardware Abstraction Layer (HAL) of STM32F439ZI developed by ST.

 ## Description

 The following topics will be practised here on a NUCLEO-F439ZI board:
-* Bare metal programming with no standard library
+* Empty project
+* SemiHosting
+* Virtual Com Port
+* Task Yielding
+* Task Call uing Polling
+* Task Call uing Interrupt
+* Task Wait and Notify
+* Task Wait, Notify, and Action
+* Delete task
-*
+* Prioritize tasks

 ## Getting Started